 The good thing for those of you thinking of taking a trip to Albania is that it has four seasons.
 The temperature, however, is variable because of the varied landscapes of the country.
-The hottest areas are at the Mediterranean coast and the coldest in the northern mountains.
+The hottest areas are on the Mediterranean coast, and the coldest are in the northern mountains.

 In the lowlands, the average winter temperature is about 7 °C, and in the summer, about 32 °C and with low humidity.

 As with other rapidly developing economies, air pollution is increasing, particularly in the capital Tirana.
 Another problem is water pollution, again in Tirana, where the city’s two rivers, The Lane and Ishem, are notoriously dirty.

 In recent years more and more groups have taken up the cause of protecting Albania.
 There are hundreds of environmental NGOs, although some of them are hamstrung by the lack of funding.

 Since the fall of the communist party, Albania’s main international backer has been the U.S. Amongst the population, the support for the U.S. is around 95%.
 In recent years it has also become a supporter of the European Union.

 Its biggest regional support in the Balkans is Turkey, something that historically caused tension with Greece.
 In 1991 Greek authorities accused Albania of mistreating its citizens in Southern Albania, and things became even worse in 1994 when Greek citizens were imprisoned for political activities in Albania.
 However, things did improve in 1996 when they signed a peace and friendship treaty.

 Thankfully in modern times, the relationship between Greece and Albania has much improved thanks to a more pro-Albanian Greek prime minister.
 There are 250 members of the Greek military currently assisting Albanian forces.